 Virginia Wesleyan recognizes and is sensitive to the needs of students with disabilities.
 In keeping with the Americans with Disability Act (and its revised version) and Section 504 of the Rehabilitation Act of 1973, the University provides academic accommodations and services for students with disabilities through the Disability Services Office.
 The Disability Services Coordinator works with students to verify documentation, determine eligibility for accommodations, evaluate students' needs, help to arrange accommodations, and encourage communication between students and instructors.
-Students who want to receive accommodations are required to disclose their disability to the Disability Services staff and provide documentation of their disability.
-Students may contact the Disability Services Office at (757) 455-8898 or Crit Muniz at muniz@vwu.edu or Amanda Battle at abattle@vwu.edu to arrange an appointment to begin the process of receiving Disability Services.
+Students who want to receive accommodations are required to disclose their disability Services Office at (757) 455-8898 or Crit Muniz at mmuniz@vwu.edu or Amanda Battle at abattle@vwu.edu to arrange an appointment to begin the process of receiving Disability Services.